MateusFS99/Planner-Frontend/README.md

 ## About 🎯

-The planner-ui is responsible for providing the user interface for the Planner application, allowing users to manage their trips, activities, links and participants through an intuitive and responsive web application.
+The planner-ui is responsible for providing the user interface for the Planner application with an intuitive and responsive web application.

 ## Technologies 💻